radius-project/docs/docs/content/guides/author-apps/dapr/how-to-dapr-sidecar/index.md

 ---
 type: docs
-title: "How-To: Add a Dapr sidecar to Radius"
+title: "How-To: Add a Dapr sidecar to a container"
-linkTitle: "Add a Dapr sidecar to Radius"
+linkTitle: "Add a Dapr sidecar"
-description: "Easily leverage a Dapr sidecar blocks in your application for code and infrastructure portability"
+description: "Learn how to add a Dapr sidecar to a Radius container"
 weight: 200
 categories: "How-To"
 tags: ["Dapr"]